amjames/pybind11-tech-share/slides.md

 - The `py::init` wrapper is used to bind constructors for a class
 - The template parameters should correspond to a constructor signature
 - Without template parameters a callable can be provided which returns the type by value or the appropriate "holder"

-???
-We will discuss holder types in a bit, but first this is good opportunity to demo overloading

 ---
 class: top